• [+] expand all

 Accuracy

 Higher max-links-per-node and neighbors-to-explore-at-insert improves the quality of the graph and recall accuracy.
-The lower combination reaches about 70% recall@10, while the higher combination reaches about 92% recall@10.
+As the search-time parameter hnsw.exploreAdditionalHits is increased, the lower combination reaches about 70% recall@10, while the higher combination reaches about 92% recall@10.
 The improvement in accuracy needs to be weighted against the impact on indexing performance and memory usage.

 With an HNSW index enabled on the tensor field one can choose between approximate or exact (brute-force) search by using the approximate query annotation